World Series of Fighting 7: Karakhanyan vs. Palmer

 World Series of Fighting 7: Karakhanyan vs. Palmer was a mixed martial arts event held December 7, 2013 in Vancouver, British Columbia, Canada.

 Background

-Mike Kyle vs. Anthony Johnson was originally scheduled for this event but was later canceled because Kyle was forced off the fight because of a broken toe.
+Mike Kyle vs. Anthony Johnson was originally scheduled for this event but was later cancelled because Kyle was forced off the fight because of a broken toe.

-The main event was to crown the inaugural Worlds Series of Fighting Featherweight champion.
+The main event was to crown the inaugural Worlds Series of Fighting featherweight champion.

 This event featured Elvis Mutapčić and Jesse Taylor in their delayed middleweight title tournament semifinal.